 Failure to comply with the directions or requests of a University employee (faculty, administrator, and/or staff) acting in the performance of their duties, and/or with a policy, procedure and/or guideline.
 Specific Compliance violations include:

 Failure to comply with specific emergency regulations and evacuation procedures for buildings on University premises.

 Compliance with Student Conduct Process

 Engaging in behavior that is destructive, dangerous, harmful, obstructive or disorderly.
-Conduct that is unreasonable in the time, place or manner in which it occurs.

 Intentionally making a false report of a bomb, fire, attack or other emergency.